 Our productions, unlike so many other instructional videos, are not simply tapings of class-style lectures.
 Because we are acutely aware that we cannot lazily rely on the safety net of students interrupting with questions should something be unclear, poorly explained, confusing, rushed, or simply wrong, we craft every second of our videos keeping in mind the fact that we have to achieve 100% instructional transfer without shifting the burden to the student to extract from us the needed clarity.

-We hold live webinars that deliver timely test-preparation advice to our members and that give students the opportunity to chat with us and get their questions answered about a wide range of college-admissions-related topics.
-This is yet another of the many ways in which 1600.io "closes the loop" with our members so that we don't leave anyone by the wayside as they travel along their journey towards college.
+For an even more immediate interactive instructional experience, we host live webinars that deliver timely test-preparation advice to our members and that give students the opportunity to chat with us and get their questions answered on a wide range of college-admissions-related topics.
+This is yet another of the many ways in which 1600.io closes the loop with our members so that we don't leave anyone by the wayside as they travel along their journey towards college.

-And the test-prep self-study world has grown so large that there are rich, active communities beyond the boundaries of 1600.io; the r/Sat subreddit has well over 50,000 members, with students of all levels constantly requesting and receiving assistance from other students and the many professional tutors (including our own) who participate on that site.
+And the test-prep self-study world has grown so large that there are rich, active communities beyond the boundaries of 1600.io; the fast-growing r/Sat subreddit has nearly 100,000 members, with students of all levels constantly requesting and receiving assistance from other students and the many professional tutors (including our own) who participate on that site.

 We have no intention of ceding any advantage to any form of live instruction.
 We are acutely aware that our success is absolutely dependent on the success of our members, and no amount of marketing hype can substitute for the real, measurable results of our students.

 Don't live classes and tutors focus on a student's weaknesses and adjust their instruction accordingly?

 Test-prep classes don't adjust their live instruction to accommodate individual students; they can't.
 They rely on automated tools, which in turn depend on students taking a variety of assessment tests.
 Private tutors – good ones – can adjust the assignments they give, and they are able to concentrate their instruction on the areas that are most needed.